-If you create pattern block files for Promethean or other interactive white boards, I will post them here and credit you.
+If you create pattern block files for other platforms, I will post them here and credit you.

-NCTM has a nice online pattern block applet.
-Jen Silverman created an excellent one in Geogebra.
-Those are great to create and record figures, but using actual pattern blocks is by far preferable in the classroom or for your own explorations.
+NCTM has a nice online pattern block applet, as does the Ontario Ministry of Education.
+The latter is particularly well suited for tiling, as it makes it easy to duplicate blocks.
+Jen Silverman created a good one in Geogebra.
+Computers are great to create and record figures, but using actual pattern blocks is by far preferable in the classroom or for your own explorations.